Flora-oyl/Capstone-/README.md

 Content : Malnutrition Underweight Women Children & Others from 2011 – 2016

-Objective: Determine geographical regions, communities, or countries where malnutrition is most prevalent and severe.
-This helps prioritize intervention efforts.Besides that, we would like to raise awareness about the importance of addressing malnutrition and advocate for policy changes and funding to support initiatives targeting malnourished children and women.
+Role: As member of National Community of Health, I was assigned a project to analyze malnutrition in children and women around the world.
+This involves determining geographical regions, communities, or countries where malnutrition is most prevalent and severe.
+Such analysis helps prioritize intervention efforts.

+Objective: To raise awareness about the importance of addressing malnutrition and advocate for policy changes and funding to support initiatives targeting malnourished children and women.

 ### Data Cleaning & Transformation Techniques Used
 1. Import Data